 - The right to erasure,

 - Rights in relation to automated decision making and profiling.

 If you have a complaint of a query, you can raise it with me via firstname.lastname@example.org or, if appropriate, contact the regulator, the Information Commissioner.

 Sponsored content and affiliates

-I also occasionally participate in other affiliate schemes.
+I am a participant in the Amazon Europe S.à.r.l.
+Associates Programme and also occasionally participate in other affiliate schemes.

 Comment moderation policy

 Comments are very welcome.
-I moderate comments based on whether they are polite, whether they are really from who they say they are, whether they are on topic and whether they add something to the discussion rather than being a repetition of what has already been said many times.
-You don’t have to agree with me, and indeed comments that point out errors are particularly welcome.
+I moderate comments based on whether they are polite, whether they are really from who they say they are, whether they are on topic (so please take care to post your comment on the right post) and whether they add something to the discussion rather than, for example, being a repetition of what has already been said or the repetition of a tired old insult.